Stanmore Public School

 Our teachers design differentiated programs, which modify the content and expectations of tasks to cater for the wide range of learning needs and stages of development in the classroom.
 They regularly meet in teams to develop a range of assessment strategies to assess students’ prior knowledge, guide their teaching throughout the course, and assess the impact of their teaching and students’ levels of progress at the conclusion of programs.

-Formative assessment strategies, inquiry-based learning, making students’ thinking visible and teaching ‘The 4 C’s’ (communication, collaboration, critical thinking and creativity) are key focus areas of our teachers’ collaborative practice.
+Formative assessment strategies, inquiry-based learning, making students’ thinking visible are key focus areas of our teachers’ collaborative practice.

 Learning, support, high potential and gifted education